Department of Communication Disorders

 CDIS 4340.
 Augmentative Communication Systems.

-Designed to review methods of non-oral communication as applied to hospital, rehabilitation, and school settings.
+This course is designed to review methods of non-oral communication as applied to hospital, rehabilitation, and school settings.
 Use of electronic communication systems emphasized.
-Corequisite: CDIS 4330 with a grade of "C" or better.
+Prerequisite: CDIS 4330 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.